CVWO/assignment-instructions-2026/README.md

 - General queries about CVWO or the assignment can be submitted via this form: [General Queries Form](https://forms.gle/8JCBfWZXYG6fwhvKA).
 Answers to frequently asked questions will be compiled [here](https://bit.ly/47Xfe0N).
 Please note that Go-, or React- specific questions will not be answered.

 - For further inquiries, contact us at [cvwo.assignment@u.nus.edu](mailto:cvwo.assignment@u.nus.edu).
-You may also join the Telegram announcement channel [CVWO_2526](https://t.me/CVWO_2526) to get timely updates.
+You may also join the [Telegram announcement channel](https://t.me/CVWO_2526) to get timely updates.

 ## Wishing You Success